Ypertex/blog/content/articles/2017-05-17-the-making-of-the-ypertex-logo.md

 ### Starting With Symbolism

 The way I start to work on logo designs is to **look for symbols that relate to the name or mission** of the entity behind the logo.
-In my case, the name was ypertex and my mission was to publish my thoughts about topics like design, technology and the future.
+In my case, the name was Ypertex and my mission was to publish my thoughts about topics like design, technology and the future.

-The name ypertex comes from Hypertext—the technology behind today’s World Wide Web used to write my articles (in the so called Hypertext Markup Language, short HTML) and deliver them to you (with the so called Hypertext Transfer Protocol, short HTTP).
+The name Ypertex comes from Hypertext—the technology behind today’s World Wide Web used to write my articles (in the so called Hypertext Markup Language, short HTML) and deliver them to you (with the so called Hypertext Transfer Protocol, short HTTP).
 Symbolic characters that I associate with these technologies are smaller/larger signs and slashes like ``<>`` in HTML and ``//`` in the syntax of HTTP addresses.

 {{<figure src="/media/html.jpg" caption="Screenshot of HTML source code">}}